ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/command-line-intro.md

     correctAnswer: "a"
   },
   {
-    question: "Find the 'genome.fa' file in the PhiX directory.
+    question: "Find 'genome.fa' file in the PhiX directory.
 Use pipes to get characters 640 to 700 in the second line of the file:",
     answers: {
       a: "GCTCGTCGCTGCGTTGAGGCTTGCGTTTATGGTACGCTGGACTTTGTAGGATACCCTCGCT",
       b: "TATTAAGCTCATTCAGGCTTCTGCCGTTTTGGATTTAACCGAAGATGATTTCGATTTTCTG",